ECCC-ASTD-MRD/MIDAS-src/scripts/f90doc/README.md

-Here are the instructions to install, maintain the automatic generation of the documentation for this code.
+Here are the instructions to install and maintain the automatic generation of the documentation for this code.

 It is based on the [GitLab CI](https://docs.gitlab.com/ce/ci) functionalities which are available with our code repository.

-It is currently configured that, for each push in the `master` branch, a new documentation is generated.
+It is configured such that, for each push to the `master` branch, documentation is generated.
 Then, since the link in the main [README](README.md) to the documentation is generic, the end user will access the latest documentation for the `master` branch.